algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 If you've never cloned algorithm code before, you'll be asked to provide your Algorithmia account name and password to authenticate to the platform.

 **Enterprise Users:** If your Algorithmia instance is configured to use OIDC, you won't have a password.
-To obtain a password, navigate to your user settings page and click "Regenerate Account Password".
+To obtain a password, navigate to your account settings page and click "Regenerate Account Password".
 Follow the instructions to obtain a password you can use to authenticate with your Algorithmia-hosted Git repositories.
 {: .notice-info}

 Make any source code modifications you'd like and commit them to your repository's `master` branch.